davidemms/OrthoFinder/README.md

-<span style="color:red">Check out the new OrthoFinder tutorials: https://davidemms.github.io/</span>
+# Check out the new OrthoFinder tutorials: https://davidemms.github.io/

+ 1. Downloading and checking OrthoFinder

+2. Running an example OrthoFinder analysis

+3. Diving into the results

+4. Getting the most from your OrthoFinder analysis

 ---